mever-team/FairBench/docs/bench.md

 !!! info
     Get familiar with generating standalone fairness reports in the [quickstart](quickstart.md).

-A mechanism provided by FairBench to gather fairness reports is the `Progress` class.
-This offers a builder pattern in which new reports are registered sqeuentially, and at any point an amalgamation can be extracted.
+FairBench offers the `Progress` class to gather fairness reports by registering them sequentially and can yield an amalgamation at any point.
-The same mechanism can be used for reports that show the evolution of datasets and algorithms over time
+The same class is also used for reports that show the evolution of datasets and algorithms over time
-(both tracked progress and reports can be serialized to and from Json, which allows for persistence if needed).
+(both tracked progress and reports can be serialized to and from Json, which allows for persistence, if needed).

-Here is how you can add report/value instances to progress and build a report that contains all of them:
+Here is how to add report/value instances to progress and build a report that contains all of them:

 ```python